About Our Pastor:

 During her formative years in the Miami Dade School System, she was a very active and gifted young lady: cheerleader, modern dancer, choreographer, bi-racial committee, chorus and modeling were just a few of her endeavors while maintaining the "Honor Roll".

-After graduating from South Dade High School in 1973, Reverend Dr. Hardy Harris was employed with Coral Reef Hospital as a medical secretary for seven years.
+After graduating from South Dade High School in 1973, Reverend Dr. Hardy Harris was employed with Coral Reef Hospital as a medical secretary .
 Then she decided to pursue her childhood dream to become a police officer and attended Miami Dade College - Criminal Justice/Law Enforcement.
 She was the first African American female officer assigned to the Miami Dade Kendall District; within a year she was promoted to detective working undercover details in vice, narcotics, robbery and homicide cases.

 Rev. Dr. Hardy Harris continued to matriculate studies at The Miami Metropolitan Police Institute - 610.5 hours Police Training/Administration; Florida Department of Law Enforcement - Foreign Language/Narcotics and Investigation Law Enforcement; University of North Florida - Sects, Cults and Deviant Movements; St. Petersburg College - Community Policing; The African Methodist Episcopal Church Board of Examiners Five Year Ministerial Theological Studies - Itinerant Elder; and she was accepted at Regent University for studies in Theology and Criminal Justice.